-The second-year tackle was one of only four undrafted rookies to earn a spot on the Chargers’ 53-man roster coming out of training camp in 2015.
-He gained valuable experience playing in 11 games as a rookie.
+The third-year tackle was one of only four undrafted rookies to earn a spot on the Chargers’ 53-man roster coming out of training camp in 2015.
+He’s gained valuable experience his first two seasons, appearing in 16 games.

 Burwell is a raw talent.
 A native of Huntington Station, New York, he garnered limited attention as a prep at Walt Whitman High School, primarily because he played a number of different positions for the Wildcats.
 He ended up starting his college career at Division III SUNY-Cortland where he played tight end.